← Back to blog index · 2026-05-10

 1. Instant Liquidity Need

 If your capital might be needed within 24 hours, Aave allows instant withdrawal.
-Bitfinex’s minimum lock is 2 days.
+The exchange’s minimum lock is 2 days.

 2. No KYC